simolus3/drift/docs/pages/docs/Generation options/index.md

   Enabling this option is safe when using a `NativeDatabase` with `sqlite3_flutter_libs`, which compiles sqlite3 with the R*Tree extension enabled.
 - [geopoly](https://www.sqlite.org/geopoly.html), a generalization of the R*Tree module supporting more complex polygons.
+Note that this is not the case for most sqlite3 builds, including the ones shipping with `sqlite3_flutter_libs`.
 - `moor_ffi`: Enables support for functions that are only available when using a `NativeDatabase`.
 This contains `pow`, `sqrt` and a variety of trigonometric functions.
 Details on those functions are available [here]({{ "../Platforms/vm.md#moor-only-functions" | pageUrl }}).
 - `math`: Assumes that sqlite3 was compiled with [math functions](https://www.sqlite.org/lang_mathfunc.html).
   This module is largely incompatible with the `moor_ffi` module.
 - `spellfix1`: Assumes that the [spellfix1](https://www.sqlite.org/spellfix1.html)
-  module is available.
-Note that this is not the case for most sqlite3 builds, including the ones shipping with `sqlite3_flutter_libs`.
-- `geopoly`: Assumes that the [geopoly](https://www.sqlite.org/geopoly.html)
   module is available.
 Note that this is not the case for most sqlite3 builds, including the ones shipping with `sqlite3_flutter_libs`.